davidgeorgewilliams/Transformer/README.md

 ## Introduction

 The Transformer architecture, a milestone in the evolution of neural networks, represents a paradigm shift in how sequential and spatial tasks are approached in machine learning.
-Introduced in the seminal paper "[Attention is All You Need](https://arxiv.org/abs/1706.03762)" by Vaswani et al. in 2017, Transformers have set a new standard for a variety of complex applications, from natural language processing to image recognition.
+Introduced in the seminal paper [Attention is All You Need](https://arxiv.org/abs/1706.03762) by Vaswani et al. in 2017, Transformers have set a new standard for a variety of complex applications, from natural language processing to image recognition.